ronmcgough/CreateExcelSample/README.md

 # CreateExcelSample
+**NOTE: This was written in VSCode on Linux.**

-Just a simple sample app to demonstrate how to create an Excel spreadsheet with C#.
-There are some classes used to simulate reading from something like an OracleDataReader.
-This was all done to serve as an example for a co-worker who had to create Excel docs in C# webcode.
+Just a simple sample C# app to demonstrate how to create an Excel spreadsheet.
+This was done to help a co-worker who had to create Excel docs in C# web code.

+There are some supporting classes used to simulate reading from something like an OracleDataReader.